-Once we have reviewed your forms (may take up to 1 week) we will send you an email which you can take to our reception at the Student Support Centre to book a screening appointment.
+Once we have reviewed your forms (may take up to 1 week) we will send you an email which you can take to our reception at the Student Services Student Life Centre (LSB room 0.20) to book a screening appointment.
 We have to arrange for staff to be available so we are unlikely to be able to arrange immediate screening appointments; sometimes it will take around four weeks, so do plan in advance and don't leave your application too late if you have exams coming up.

 The screening appointment will take approximately two hours, so please have your diary to hand when you come in to book.

 PLEASE NOTE: screening staff come in specifically for booked appointments.
 Students who do not give at least 24 hours notice that that are unable to attend without good reason will be charged £35.00.